OpenDSA/OpenDSA/RST/en/Glossary.rst

       and right parts.
       An object space decomposition is in opposition to an :term:`image space decomposition`.

+   Omega notation
+      In :term:`algorithm analysis`,
+      :math:`\Omega` notation is used to describe a :term:`lower bound`.
+      Roughly (but not completely) analogous to
+      :term:`big-Oh notation` used to define an :term:`upper bound`.

    one-way list
       A synonym for a :term:`singly linked list`.